deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

 Refer the template.md for more details

-**✨ Are you eager to level up your coding skills? 🚀 Join our 30 Days Coding Community now!
-For just $5/month, you'll get access to in-depth guides on cutting-edge topics like blockchain, full stack development, AI, and more 🧠.
-Learn from expert mentors with years of experience in the tech industry 🌟.
-Don't wait - visit [nas.io/30dayscoding](nas.io/30dayscoding) to become a coding superstar 🌠 and join a dedicated coding community that will help you thrive! 💪🤩**
+Looking to make your mark in the world of coding? 💻 Look no further than our 30 Days Coding Community!
+For just $5/month, you'll gain access to in-depth guides on cutting-edge topics like open-source automation, full stack development, AI, and more. 🚀🧠

+But that's not all - our community is built on the principles of open source and mentorship from industry professionals. 💻👨‍🏫🌐 With bi-weekly live sessions, hands-on exercises, and 24/7 support, you'll have all the tools you need to take your skills to the next level. 🌟

+**Visit[nas.io/30dayscoding](nas.io/30dayscoding) now to join our thriving community of like-minded coders and make your mark in the world of coding! 💪**